rubin110/mk3s-revo6-gcode/README.md

 ## The quality of life goals of this G-Code are to:
 ### End a print or canceling a print:
-* Retract the filament just enough to clear the nozzle.
+* Retract the filament just enough to clear the nozzle: `G1 E-30 F800`
     * Swapping of nozzle can now happen once the printer has cooled down naturally after the end of a print.
     * Skipping the "Load filament" option by keeping it engaged with the extruder motor gears.
 Just start your next print (regardless of if you swap nozzles or not).
     * Disable the extruder motor so it's possible to manually (slowly) pull up on the filament that's not attached to the nozzle (regardless of if you swap nozzles or not).
 ### Start of print:
-* Starting line:
+* Starting line
     * Extra long triple starting line to compensate for how far the filament has been retracted from the nozzle.
     * Start line doesn't go fully to the corners of the build plate as the MK3S has a known issue of [5C drop at the corners of the bed](https://youtu.be/2sW25xt5E6U?t=697), this prevents the starting line from getting dragged away with the nozzle.
 * Pull up and wait 5 seconds for nozzle wipe, gives you a chance to clean the nozzle (nose blowing) with a wire brush.